 The French Quarter is a fantastic place to be without a car.
 If you have one, keep it parked and spend several hours wandering through the heart of this district on foot.
-A plethora of fine art galleries abound including paintings, antiques and furniture.
-The French Quarter is unique, you won’t find big name national chain stores here – quaint galleries, restaurants, cafe’s and hotels abound.
+Numerous fine art galleries feature paintings, antiques and furniture.
+The French Quarter is unique, you won’t find big name national chain stores here – quaint galleries, restaurants, cafe’s and hotels are the norm.
 The banks of the great Mississippi River are easily within walking distance of the French Quarter.

-Acme Oyster House can be extremely popular – especially with visitors to town.
+Acme Oyster House can be extremely popular – especially with travelers.
 They are located a block from Canal Street between Bourbon and Royal Streets.
 During a recent meal on a late morning, this place was already hopping.
 Visiting on weekends?
-Get here early morning to avoid long lines later in the afternoon or eveing.
+Get here early morning to avoid long lines later in the afternoon or evening.
 This institution has been in New Orleans for over 100 years (although not always in this current location due to a fire in 1924).

 A number of portraits hang on the walls of various gangsters.
-1920’s feel in an intimate setting with very creative craft cocktails offered up at the bar.
+Has a 1920’s feel in an intimate setting; known for their very creative craft cocktails served bar-side.
 Tribute is paid to era recipes with homemade syrups and fresh juices always used.
 Live music is offered most days of the week.
 Great place to just hang out, meet new people and enjoy the sounds of New Orleans.
 Located across from the always popular Acme Oyster House, near Hotel Monteleone and a short walk from the action of Bourbon Street.
 For more information visit: www.21stamendmentlalouisiane.com

-Snug Harbor is an ideal place for dinner this first night especially if you enjoy live jazz music.
-The dining room is separate from the “show room” where the music is held – there is also a separate bar which can be quite lively especially on weekends.
+Snug Harbor is an ideal place for dinner especially if you enjoy live jazz music.
+The dining room is separate from the “show room” where the music is held – there is also a side bar which can be quite lively especially on weekends.

-A couple of highlights from the dinner menu; to start try the Sazerac, one of the oldest cocktails in the world which actually originated in New Orleans in the late 1850’s.
+A couple of highlights from the dinner menu: to start order a Sazerac, one of the oldest cocktails in the world; it originated in New Orleans in the late 1850’s.
 Excellent crawfish etouffe and shrimp appetizers.
 Hint – try the bread pudding for dessert!
 Snug Harbor is located at 626 Frenchmen Street just north east of the famous French Quarter.
 Visit: www.snugjazz.com

 Mr. Ed’s Oyster Bar and Fishouse is located at 512 Bienville St just a few blocks from the busy part of Bourbon Street in the French Quarter.
 There is a nice mix of locals and visitors to this restaurant.
-They are known for their oysters – although very good Creole Gumbo.
+They are known for their oysters – although also worth ordering is the excellent Creole Gumbo.

-Several small tables are available for outside dining.
+Several small tables are located outside.
 Note the beer keg urinal and cute signs relating to oysters that selectively hang on the wall.
 For more information visit: www.mredsrestaurants.com/oyster-bar/new-orleans-menu